Thursday, May 3, 2007

 I'm waiting in the immigration line.
 I look around at the women.
 This is very much a makeup and gum chewing crowd.
 Immigration is slow.
 It didn't matter.
 My bicycle wasn't out yet.

 A fellow says it is okay to open the bicycle in the luggage area and wheel it out.
 So I did.
 I was the last out.
 The taxi drivers kidded me about not needing a ride.

 I wanted to stop by the Sky King check in counter to ask about my flight to and from South Caicos.
 I wheeled the bicycle in.
 I dropped the kick stand.
 And the bicycle falls over!
 A fellow that works there grabbed it on the fall, but the luggage fell off the back.
 I didn't have the luggage balanced, and it wasn't strapped on tight enough.
 I did a better job on my second try.

-I find the Airport Inn and check in.
+I find the Airport Inn [now Airport Hotel] and check in.
 The room is large, but there are no chairs and no towel hooks.
 I can't understand why places don't have towel hooks or bars.
 They aren't that expensive.